 A voice spoke under her.
 "Guess we're not leaving then?"

 "Jii-chan, have you found anything?"
-Kagome watched her grandfather teeter on the ladder.
-Quick fingers searched deep shelves, throwing out boxes, scrolls and every kind of Ofuda spell imaginable.
+Kagome watched her grandfather teeter on the ladder as he searched deep shelves, throwing out boxes, scrolls, and every kind of Ofuda spell imaginable.

-The old man tossed back a cloudy, glass orb.
+The old man paid her question no mind, tossing back a cloudy, glass orb.
 "Make sure you're catching these dear."

-Kagome cried out, diving as it disappeared in a flash of brown movement.
+Kagome cried out, diving forward as it disappeared in a flash of brown.
 "What—?"
 She spun around.
 Kouga stood at her back, holding the relic in an outstretched palm.
 "How'd you—?"
 She lifted a finger as her mouth fell.

 Kagome stared past his shoulders, slack-jawed.
-She watched as he saved a dozen other items, appearing in different corners of the workshop swifter than she could follow.
+She watched as he saved a dozen other items, appearing in different corners of the workshop faster than she could follow.

 When his arms were full, he returned to her side.
 Noting her surprise, he offered a small smile.

 "Kouga," she eyed the scrolls, platters, and talismans piled high against his chest.
 "When'd you get so fast?
-You've never been able to move like that before."
+You haven't been able to move like that since your shards were stolen."

 His smile slid